Jose Trevino Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Athletics pitching staff ranks 29th in the league.
+- The pitching staff for the Athletics has a collective 7.4 K/9, the worst in MLB.

-- The Athletics' 7.25 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have a 7.31 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to allow the second-most home runs in baseball (58 total, 1.7 per game).
+- The Athletics allow the most home runs in baseball (64 total, 1.7 per game).

-- The Athletics will send Sears (0-2) out to make his seventh start of the season.
-He is 0-2 with a 5.06 ERA and 34 strikeouts in 32 2/3 innings pitched.
+- Muller makes the start for the Athletics, his eighth of the season.
+He is 1-2 with a 6.62 ERA and 21 strikeouts in 34 2/3 innings pitched.

-- In his last appearance on Thursday against the Seattle Mariners, the left-hander went six scoreless innings while surrendering four hits.
+- In his most recent appearance on Saturday, the left-hander threw 5 1/3 innings against the Kansas City Royals, giving up five earned runs while surrendering eight hits.

-- In six games this season, the 27-year-old has an ERA of 5.06, with 9.6 strikeouts per nine innings.
-Opponents are batting .250 against him.
+- In seven games this season, the 25-year-old has an ERA of 6.62, with 5.6 strikeouts per nine innings.
+Opponents are hitting .343 against him.

 © 2023 Data Skrive.
 All rights reserved.